AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 This is done by enabling the styles plug-in.

 1. In your component, navigate to the node `<rtePlugins-node>/styles`.
-Create the nodes if these do not exist.
+Create the nodes if the nodes do not exist.
 For more details, see [activate a plug-in](#activateplugin).
 1. Create the `features` property on the `styles` node:

     * **Name** `features`